steffenmllr/node-red-contrib-sonoff-tasmota/Readme.md

 npm install --save node-red-contrib-sonoff-tasmota
 ```

+## Legacy Versions
+Use `npm install --save node-red-contrib-sonoff-tasmota@1.0.0` if you are using version <=5.0.5 of the firmware due to [this change](https://github.com/arendst/Sonoff-Tasmota/wiki/MQTT-Features#mqtt-topic-definition).

 ## Usage

 To use the node, just drag the node from the Sonoff section to the Flow, add the id and the mqtt broker.